toddm92/flask-vpc-create/README.md

   run                    creates and starts the docker container in the background clean                  stops and removes the docker container
 ```

 ### API Usage
 ```
-DESCRIPTION: Create a VPC required for ETHOS Single Tenant Onboarding

 FORMAT: curl http://127.0.0.1:<port>/vpc/<action>

 DETAILS: